atshayk/tamabot/README.md

 - Search news by keywords
 - News categorized by source

-### More features in active development!
+### ✍️ More features in active development!
+- Fun and creative commands
 - Admin actions
-- Agentic capability
+- Agentic tooling
 - Economy features and minigames
 - External database connection
+- Even more additions to existing features!

 ## Commands